SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 # API DESIGN

-We follow a standard way to communicate between the cab sharing systems.
+We follow a standard & efficient way to communicate between the cab sharing systems.
 Computers talk to each other through API call.
 So let's first try with REST API for this communication.

 ## API Design :Book a cab